 - And a range of other options

-The options and lease must be arranged and usually paid for in advance.
+The options and lease must be arranged before your arrival and usually you will pay in advance.
 You can select from a wide range of makes, models and options.
-The car will be brand new, just like you picked it up from a the new car dealer.
-The advantage over renting a car in Europe is you will know exactly what you are getting in advance.
+The car will be brand new, just like you picked it up from a new car dealer.
+The advantage of leasing over renting a car in Europe is you will know exactly what you are getting in advance and the cost.

-Unlike renting a car in Europe, additional drivers are allowed and included in the cost.
-There is a long list of countries you are permitted to take the car.
+Unlike renting a car in Europe, additional drivers are allowed and included in the cost, so if you’re thinking of short-term car leasing, Europe is the place for it.
+There is a long list of countries where you are permitted to take the car.
 This list is most of the countries in the European Union (EU), but be sure to check where you want to go is on the list.
 Some of the countries that are not full member states in the EU (mainly Eastern Europe) may not be on the list.

-Pick-up and drop-off within France is usually free, charges may apply for other cities Booking early can provide discounts, free days and reduced pick-up and drop-off fees.
-It also can provide a greater selection of cars.
+Pick-up and drop-off within France is usually free, charges may apply for other cities or countries.
+Booking early can provide discounts, free days and reduced pick-up and drop-off fees.
+It also provides a greater selection of cars.

 The fees are disclosed at the time you arrange the lease.
 Pick-up and drop-off locations do not have to be the same location.
-You might pick-up in Paris and then drop it off in Italy.
-You would incur a drop-off fee for Italy.
+You might choose to pick it up in Paris and then drop it off in Italy.
+Then, you would incur a drop-off fee for Italy.

-These fees are usually much lower than a one-way car rental and you will know the total cost ahead of time.
+These fees are usually much lower than a one-way car hire (Europe) and you will know the total cost ahead of time.